DiarmuidMalanaphy/DiarmuidMalanaphy/README.md

 I'm a passionate developer with a keen interest in Computer Vision and applying Computer Science in fun ways.
 I enjoy exploring new technologies and making computer science fun with projects.

-- 👯 I’m looking to collaborate on Computer Vision projects.

 ## Proficiencies
   - **🐍 Python** - Experienced in Python for data analysis, scripting and ML development using PyTorch.
   - **🎯 Dart**  - Used Flutter for Cross-Platform development.